telefonicaid/thinkingcity/docs/topics/device_connection.md

 In order to send measures to the platform, the device has to fulfill the following requirements:

-* Connectivity to the South Bound of the platform (i.e.: the ports used to communicate physical devices with the Platform).
+* Connectivity to the South Bound of the platform (i.e.: the ports used to communicate physical devices with the platform).
 * Either an MQTT or an HTTP client (as those are the transport protocols currently supported).

 Being the most common, we will assume that your constraint device have an HTTP client, that can send requests to the platform.
-This interaction with the Platform can be implemented with whichever programming language your device supports.
+This interaction with the platform can be implemented with whichever programming language your device supports.
 At the present moment, no SDKs are provided for south bound interactions.

 In this case, a typical measure report from our Weather Station will consist on a request like the following